-Other than the tuning scripts listed below, try to avoid online advice unless its via mysql.com* OR those that reference directly Oracle’s MySQL documentation.
-You will notice that both blog posts linked to just above references and/or quotes MySQL’s docs.
-The bottom line is, there’s a ton of conflicting advice and opinions online.
-I guess my advice here should be to always crosscheck your config changes with MySQL’s official documentation.
-That includes everything I say here.
+Other than the tuning scripts listed below, try to avoid online advice unless its via mysql.com or those that reference directly MySQL, Pecona’s, or MariaDB articles or documentation.
+You will notice that both of the above blog posts reference or quote MySQL’s docs.
+There’s a ton of conflicting advice and opinions online.
+As such, my advice is to always crosscheck your config changes with official documentation.
+This includes everything I say here.
 In fact, when venturing to change MySQL’s defaults, it’s best to leave the default settings unless you have a basis for modifications.
-When there’s doubt… stick with defaults.
-Always base your changes on benchmarks, comparisons and time-tested firsthand data.
+When there’s doubt… stick with the defaults.
+Always, base your changes on benchmarks, comparisons, and time-tested firsthand data.

 Selecting MySQL Storage Engine